IGVF-DACC/igvfd/src/igvfd/schemas/changelogs/construct_library_set.md

 ## Changelog for *`construct_library_set.json`*

+### Schema version 8

+* Restrict linkTo for `integrated_content_files` to ReferenceFile and TabularFile, other file types are submittable by admins only.

 ### Schema version 7

 * Require `release_timestamp` for any objects with `released`, `archived`, or `revoked` status.